sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 *Figure 5: Cat with composed anime and happiness steering vectors, prompt: “Minimalist black-and-white sketch of a cat stretching.”*

 This approach allows flexible composition of multiple attributes by adjusting `merge_alpha`.
+These results can be reproduced with this [notebook](https://github.com/sidhantls/minimal-casteer/blob/main/tutorial_composition.ipynb).

 ## 4 Experiments
 ### 4.1 Improving Stability